iterami/Docs.htm/common/guides/json.md

         "example-entity-0"
       ],

       // Required.
-The maximum and minimum values to randomize between.
+The range in which to choose a number, which is then added to the property.
       "max": 100,
-      "min": 100,
+      "min": -100,

       // Required.
 The property that will be modified.
       "property": "translate-z"